From Image to Video, what do we need in multimodal LLMs?

 \subsection{Video Instruction Tuning}

 Our RED-VILLM is trained based on the Image LLM framework, which effectively utilizes the pre-trained alignment of image and text modalities.
-This pre-training allows \method to skip modality alignment training, making it more efficient.
+This pre-training allows RED-VILLM to skip modality alignment training, making it more efficient.
 We employ instruction-tuning on the prediction tokens of the LLM, leveraging its autoregressive training objectives.
-During the fine-tuning stage, the instruction data is organized in the following prompt template:
+During the fine-tuning stage, the instruction data are organized in the following prompt template:

-In this format, $<Instruction>$ denotes a question about the video, randomly selected from a collection of video-question-answer pairs in the training dataset.
-The prediction $Answer$ corresponds to the specific question asked.
-We concatenate the video tokens $Q_v$ and instruction text tokens $Q_i$ to form the LLM's input, represented as follows:
+Here, $<Instruction>$ represents a randomly selected question about the video, and the prediction Answer corresponds to the specific question asked.
+The video tokens \( Q_v \) and instruction tokens \( Q_i \) are concatenated to form the LLM’s input:

-Throughout the training, the weights for both the video encoder and LLM, loaded from the base Image LLM, remain unchanged.
-The model focuses on maximizing the likelihood of predicting tokens that represent the answer by adapting the alignment module from the base Image LLM along with an additional plug-and-play temporal module.
-By using instruction tuning, the video features $Q_v$ become aligned with the pre-trained Image LLM word embeddings.
-This alignment significantly expands the capability of the Image LLM to understand video information.
+Throughout training, the weights for both the video encoder and the Image LLM remain fixed, with the model focusing on maximizing the likelihood of predicting tokens that represent the answer.